 - (1) Elevation of first floor.
 New construction and substantial improvement of any structure shall be so constructed that the first floor (including basement) shall be one foot above the highest adjacent grade. - (2) Review procedures.
-A project proposed in this area shall be subject to a Floodplain Development Standards Review conducted by the Building and Safety Division and may be subject a Flood Hazard Development Review based upon the determination by the Drainage Section of Land Development of the Department of Public Works.
-This review shall ensure that the proposed project complies with this Development Code regarding flood protection measures and will require the submittal of an Elevation Certificate completed by a licensed land surveyor, registered civil engineer, or architect who is authorized by State or local law to certify elevation information. - (c) Floodplain Safety Review Area 3 (FP3).
-FP3 includes areas of undetermined, but possible, shallow flooding as determined by the County, the Flood Control District, or other governmental agency.
-The following standards shall apply to property within the FP3 area: - (1) Field investigation required.
+A project proposed in this area shall be subject to a Floodplain Development Standards Review conducted by the Building and Safety Division and may be subject a Flood Hazard Development Review based upon the determination by the Drainage Section of Land Development Division of the Land Use Services Department. of Public Works.
+This review shall ensure that the proposed project complies with this Development Code regarding flood protection measures. and will require the submittal of an Elevation Certificate completed by a licensed land surveyor, registered civil engineer, or architect who is authorized by State or local law to certify elevation information. - (c) Floodplain Safety Review Area 3 (FP3) Undetermined flood hazards.
+FP3-This area includes areas of undetermined, but possible, shallow flooding as determined by the County, the Flood Control District, or other governmental agency.
+The following standards shall apply to property within the FP3this area: - (1) Field investigation required.
 Before a building permit can be issued on any affected lot, a field investigation shall be made of the lot to determine if the proposed construction will have any substantial detrimental effect on the drainage way.
 An applicant for the building permit on an affected lot shall first apply for the required field investigation and shall pay the appropriate fee.
-The following shall be included in the application for field investigation: - (A) A corner record, record of survey, parcel map, final map, or a past survey that is approved by the County Surveyor as being in conformance with the Land Surveyors Act shall be submitted. - (B) A plot plan showing the proposed structures and grading by size, location and orientation. - (2) Building site identification.
-Before the inspection of the site by the Building Inspector, the applicant shall locate the proposed construction on the site by the use of stakes, strings, line marks or similar methods. - (3) On-site meeting.
-The applicant shall then meet with the inspector, on the site if necessary, to discuss the final building location and any mitigating measures required by the Building Official to maintain the natural drainage way in its existing condition.

-- (4) Final building plan content.
-The final building plans that are submitted for approval shall show the approved location and mitigating measures. - (5) Development Standards.
-Development Standards for the FP3 Floodplain Safety Review Area shall be determined on a case-by-case and shall be dependent upon the specific of the project.
+The following shall be included in the application for field investigation: - (A) A corner record, record of survey, parcel map, final map, or a past survey that is approved by the County Surveyor as being in conformance with the Land Surveyors Act shall be submitted. - (B) A plot plan showing the proposed structures and grading by size, location and orientation. - (1) Final building plan content.
+The final building plans that are submitted for approval shall show the approved location and mitigating measures. - (2) Development Standards.
+Development Standards for the FP3 Floodplain SafetyUndetermined flood hazard Review Area shall be determined on a case-by-case and shall be dependent upon the specific of the project.
 A Flood Hazard Development Review or a Floodplain Development Standards Review may be required.

-Adopted Ordinance 4011 (2007); Amended Ordinance 4067 (2009); Amended Ordinance 4163 (2012)
+Adopted Ordinance 4011 (2007); Amended Ordinance 4067 (2009); Amended Ordinance 4163 (2012); Amended Ordinance XXXX (2017)

-82.14.050 Development Standards for Projects within FP1 and FP2 Floodplain Safety Review Areas
+82.14.050 Development Standards for Projects within FP1 and FP2-Floodplain Safety Review Areas